Perspective: A repeatable way of investigating

 The extent to which your perspective gives you extra efficacy in the world is the extent to which you / your perspective / hypothesis is right.

-“You are the same person as you were X time ago”: Nobody cares whether you have same atoms / cells.
-You can expect a consistent behaviour / relationship.
+“You are the same person as you were X time ago” – Humans generally don’t care whether you have same atoms / cells, but about a consistent behaviour / relationship.

-They are not just doing one thing or something it is “really doing”, but just what can every sub-system squeeze out of some kind of computational model.Levin: “I come from a bit of an idealist perspective … What there are in the world is perspectives.
+E.g. in biology, there are a variety of levels and sub-systems, observing each other and seeing different computations happening, each trying to squeeze out what it can.Levin: “I come from a bit of an idealist perspective … What there are in the world is perspectives.
 When an observer sees something, that’s not just as if, but as real as it gets.
 If you can find, study, manipulate, … an observer that sees something.
 By seeing something and making use of it, you are making it real, and that’s what it means to be real.”

 An example how different perspectives can be utilized for computation: